Abinde-Game-Dev/Abinde/README.rst

-Pytine
+Abinde
 ======

-Pytine is a python module for pygame.
+Abinde is a python module for pygame.

 Advantages
 ============